Developing Libraries for Floe

 There’s only one essential part of a Floe sample library: the floe.lua

 file.
-This file can also end with .floe.lua
+This file can have a custom name so long as it ends with .floe.lua

 - for example, woodwind-textures.floe.lua